Noleli/plucky-underline/README.md

 A little zero-dependency Web Component for the [standing wave](https://en.wikipedia.org/wiki/Standing_wave) underline I'm using for the hover effect on the main nav of [my personal website](https://noahliebman.net).

+A demo is on the [project description](https://noahliebman.net/projects/plucky-underline/) page, and the original details are described in a [blog post](https://noahliebman.net/2022/12/waves-part-2-plucky/).

 ## Installation

 This isn't on NPM because who else would want something so oddly specific?
-If you really want it, download `Plucky.js` and add it to your project.
+If you really want it, download [`Plucky.js`](Plucky.js) and add it to your project.

 ## Basic usage